opiter09/Fossil-Fighters-Graphics-Editor/README.md

 file named "combo.txt," which lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
 You can thus match things up this way, but remember the golden rule: if you can't tell what it is, don't mess with it.

+2. For additional help, you can now run openNP.exe, which lets you open all the files for a given bin file at once.

-2. If you are planning on creating your own graphics using NitroPaint's "Create BG" feature, make sure to uncheck the "Compress" button in the import menu, or it will not appear properly in-game.
+3. If you are planning on creating your own graphics using NitroPaint's "Create BG" feature, make sure to uncheck the "Compress" button in the import menu, or it will not appear properly in-game.

-3. If the graphics you see in NitroPaint look correct, but scrambled, try changing the value of the "Width" drop-down menu under the image.
+4. If the graphics you see in NitroPaint look correct, but scrambled, try changing the value of the "Width" drop-down menu under the image.
 If it looks to be totally gibberish, first try checking or unchecking the "8bpp" option.

 # Source Codes